Phil-Smith1/Trivial_1D_Persistence/README.md

 Code to perform the experiments as described in the paper "Families of point sets with identical 1D persistence".

 We start by specifying a range of dimensions and point set sizes.
-Then for each pair (point set size, dimension), a collection of point sets of this (point set size, dimension) specification are produced.
+Then for each pair (point set size, dimension), a collection of point sets of the (point set size, dimension) specification are produced.
 The size of the collection of point sets is determined by the "repetitions" parameter.

 The code has four possible outputs: